FAA’s Safety Risk Management (SRM) Process for Risk Analysis

 - Other expertise in the industry.

-The long as short of it is that your SRM Risk Analysis technique is probably effective if:
+The long and short of it is that your SRM Risk Analysis technique is probably effective if:

 - It is fully documented;